winterbe/java8-tutorial/README.md

 ### LocalDate

 LocalDate represents a distinct date, e.g. 2014-03-11.
 It's immutable and works exactly analog to LocalTime.
-The sample demonstrates how to calculate new dates by adding or substracting days, months or years.
+The sample demonstrates how to calculate new dates by adding or subtracting days, months or years.
 Keep in mind that each manipulation returns a new instance.

 ```java
 LocalDate today = LocalDate.now();